-Laodikeia, also known as Laodicea, was an Ancient Greek then Roman city, which is now represented by a set of interesting ancient ruins.
+Laodikeia, also known as Laodicea, was an Ancient Greek and Roman city now represented by a set of interesting ancient ruins in modern Turkey.

 Discover the best Historic Sites in Turkey, from Hagia Sophia to the Helles Memorial and more, includes interactive map of the top Turkish cultural locations and monuments.

 Discover the best Greek ruins in Turkey, from Ephesus to Laodikeia and more, includes an interactive map of ancient Greek Sites in Turkey.

 Discover a comprehensive list of the most stunning ancient cities in the world, from Pompeii to Calixtlahuaca and more, includes an interactive ancient city map.